markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ---
 layout: post
-title: Use macOS or Linux to send texts from your Twilio number
+title: Send texts from your Twilio number using macOS and Linux
 tags: [twilio]
 ---

-Quick tip on testing outbound SMS messages with your `Twilio` number or short code using macOS or Linux and `curl`
+Here is a quick way to send outbound SMS messages with your `Twilio` number using macOS or Linux and `#!/bin/bash`

 <!--more-->

 ## Working with `curl`

 We will use a command line utility called `curl` that is included with macOS and Linux.
-Curl can establish an `HTTP` connection to Twilio's REST API using the `-X` flag and pass along data with the `POST` action.
+Curl will establish an `HTTP` connection to Twilio's REST API using the `-X` flag and use the `POST` method to send data the same way an application using a Twilio `helper library` would send TwiML.
+The benefit of using `curl` is it's quick and we do not need to write an application.

-The `-d` flag represents the data we will POST.
-For verification the `-u` flag passes the SID and Auth Token.
-Note the `:` betwen the SID and Auth Token.
-Without this verification will fail.
+The `-d` option represents the data we will POST to Twilio.
+Include your own SID and Auth Token in the `-u` option for Twilio verification.
+They must be seperated by `:` or credentials will fail.
+Numbers must be formatted as [`E.164`](https://www.twilio.com/docs/glossary/what-e164).

-I recommend creating the script in a text editor first then pasting the script to macOS terminal or a Linux command prompt.

 ```bash

 curl -X POST \